ereekaur/finance/README.md

 \end{equation}
 $$

-where $\mu$ is the average of the claim costs, c=(2, 1.5, 1, 0.9, 0.8, 0.6) and sixth class is the best bonus class if no claims occurred in three years.
+where $\mu$ is the predetermined average of the claim costs, c=(2, 1.5, 1, 0.9, 0.8, 0.6) and sixth class is the best bonus class if no claims occurred in three years.
 It is convenient to assume that claims admits Poisson distribution.
 Thus we get the transition matrix

 $$